Prostate gland

 Blood supply

-The prostate receives arterial blood by way of three major vessels:
+The prostate receives arterial blood from three primary sources:

 The middle rectal and inferior vesical arteries arise from a common branch of the internal iliac artery.
 While the middle rectal artery only gives a few unnamed branches to the prostate, the inferior vesical artery gives a main branch to the urinary bladder and one to the prostate.
 The branch to the prostate then subdivides into two groups of arteries; one group primarily supplies the urethra and deep parts (urethral branches) while another group supplies the capsule and peripheral parts (capsular branches).
 The pudendal artery travels in the pudendal canal to supply the prostate and other pelvic and reproductive structures.